-16.1 Victims of serious crime can seek advice from the University Safety Office, in person or remotely if out of residence, or approach the police directly.
+- 16.1 Victims of serious crime can seek advice from the University Safety Office, in person or remotely if out of residence, or approach the police directly.
 Survivors of rape or sexual violence can speak to trained first responders, including the University's Sexual Harassment and Violence Support Service, which can provide further details about confidential referral routes.
-Additional information, including about third party providers of advice can be found on the webpages of the University's Sexual Harassment and Violence Support Service.

-- 16.2 All information concerning sexual assault and sexual violence should be treated in confidence, and information should only be shared with the consent of the individual and on a need-to-know basis.
+Additional information, including about third party providers of advice can be found on the webpages of the University's Sexual Harassment and Violence Support Service. - 16.2 All information concerning sexual assault and sexual violence should be treated in confidence (save that this should not prevent disclosure of Risk of Serious Harm on the basis of the advice above, and information should only be shared with the consent of the individual and on a need-to-know basis.
 Sharing of information with consent will be limited to staff in order for support to be put in place, and the purpose of sharing should be explained to the individual.
 This support may include making arrangements to limit contact between the parties concerned.
 In such cases advice can be sought from the Director of Student Welfare and Support Service.
 Staff may be obliged to provide evidence in court proceedings arising from an allegation of sexual assault or sexual violence. - 16.3 There may be circumstances in which confidentiality cannot be maintained, e.g. where there is a concern of serious harm to the individual (e.g. failure to seek suitable medical support) or others.
 In such cases the university's duty of care must be considered.
 Decisions on sharing information without consent must be made at a senior level (e.g. Principal), seeking specialist legal advice as appropriate.